 When Affection Gets Complicated

 At one point, Eve asked something of me that landed wrong.
-It wasn't just the request—it was the way it felt tied to affection.
-Like closeness came with conditions.
+It was not just the request.
+It was the way it made closeness feel complicated, like affection was carrying more pressure than I knew how to name.

 That bothered me more than I wanted to admit.

-Not because I don't enjoy affection—I do.
-But because I don't want care, intimacy, or connection to feel transactional.
-I want it to be freely given, not negotiated.
+Not because I do not want affection.
+I do.
+But I do not want care, intimacy, or connection to feel negotiated.
+I want closeness to be freely given, not something I feel afraid to question.

-Underneath that moment was something heavier I didn't say out loud.
-A quiet fear.
-A concern I've been carrying for a while now, about her well-being, about her pace, about whether I'm watching someone I care deeply about move faster than is safe.
+Underneath that moment was something heavier I did not say out loud.
+A concern I had been carrying for a while—about her well-being, about the pace of things, and about whether care sometimes needs more caution than either of us wants to admit.

 I try to slow things down.